WordPress is Pointless for New Websites in 2026

 Do I need to know how to code to use a static site?

 You need to know more than dragging blocks in Elementor, yes.
 But with AI tools like Claude Code, you can describe what you want and have it built correctly without writing every line yourself.
 That’s called vibe coding.
-The gap between “I need WordPress because it’s easy” and “I can build a proper site” has closed dramatically.
+The gap between “I need WordPress because it’s easy” and “I can build a proper site” has nearly closed.

 Is it worth migrating from WordPress?